-Admission to the program is based upon attainment of a cumulative GPA of 2.75 or better on all college-level courses, including transfer credits; passing scores on approved basic skills tests; acceptable faculty recommendations; satisfactory physical and mental health; and exemplary social and moral behavior.
+Admission to the program is based upon attainment of a cumulative GPA of 2.75 or better on all college-level courses, including transfer credits; passing scores on approved basic skills tests; acceptable faculty recommendations; and exemplary social and moral behavior.
 Admission to the program is expected before students may register for the professional education core courses.

-Continuation in teacher education is based on academic achievement and satisfactory evidence of good moral character and the mental, emotional, and physical health needed for successful performance in the teaching profession.
+Continuation in teacher education is based on academic achievement and satisfactory evidence of characteristics needed for successful performance in the teaching profession.
 Students admitted to the program are expected to maintain a cumulative GPA of 2.75 or better on all college-level classes, including transfer credits; attain grades of "C" or better on all teaching major and professional education classes; and receive satisfactory evaluations of performance in field experiences.
-Admitted students are subject to the policies contained in the Teacher Education Handbook purchased when they take EDU 240 Perspectives in Education.
+Admitted students are subject to the policies contained in the Teacher Education Guidelines purchased when they take EDU 240 Perspectives in Education.